-A similar case occurred following the death of Princess Diana in 1997.
-The market was flooded with mass-produced items commemorating her death, including special edition Beanie Babies that at one time sold for more than $100, but have since lost their value and now can be found at garage sales for a dollar.
+Collectibles associated with Michael Jackson are selling at a premium right now and most of these items will not increase in value in the future.
+Following the death of Princess Diana, the market was flooded with mass-produced items commemorating her death including special edition Beanie Babies that at one time sold for more than $100 but are now on garage sale tables for a buck.

-For fans seeking to purchase memorabilia or items to commemorate their favorite celebrities, BBB offers the following advice:
+For fans looking to purchase items to help them remember the King of Pop, BBB offers the following advice:

-• Get educated—collectors should research the value of celebrity-related items before they begin purchasing memorabilia, especially if they are interested in purchasing pieces that have the potential for substantial appreciation in value.
+Collectors should research the value of Michael Jackson-related items before they begin purchasing memorabilia, especially if they are interested in purchasing pieces that have the potential for substantial appreciation in value.

-• Confirm authenticity—confirmation of memorabilia authenticity is rarely easy.
-Autographs can be verified by a third party.
-For other items, the collector should feel free to ask the seller questions about the item, including how the seller came to own it.
-If the seller cannot answer simple questions, then the collector should walk away.
+Confirming the authenticity of memorabilia is rarely easy.
+Autographs can be verified by a third party, but for other items, the collector should feel free to ask the seller questions about the item, including how the seller came to own it.
+If the seller can’t answer simple questions, then the collector should walk away.

-• Do not be fooled by empty advertising claims—just because the seller claims that the item is of limited edition, it does not mean that there are not millions of mass-produced copies made.
-If the item is being widely advertised, it is most likely too common to actually gain much value over the years.
+Just because the seller claims that the item is of limited edition, it doesn’t mean that there weren’t millions made.
+If the item is being widely advertised, chances are, it’s too common to actually gain much value over the years.

-For more BBB advice on safe shopping and BBB-approved businesses, visit www.bbb.org.
+For more BBB advice you can trust on shopping safely go to www.bbb.org.